-Our sponsor, SDCL EDGE Sponsor LLC, and certain funds managed by subsidiaries of Sustainable Investors Fund, LP ("Capricorn"), and Seaside Holdings (Nominee) Limited ("Seaside" and, together with Capricorn, the "A Anchor Investors"), have agreed to purchase warrants each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment, at a price of \$1.00 per warrant, in a private placement to occur concurrently with the closing of this offering in the following amounts: (i) SDCL EDGE Sponsor LLC, 6,600,000 warrants (or 7,230,000 warrants if the over-allotment option is exercised in full) for \$6,600,000 in aggregate (or \$7,230,000 warrants if the over-allotment option is exercised in full) for \$6,600,000 in aggregate (or \$7,230,000 warrants (or 903,750 warrants if the over-allotment option is exercised in full) for \$825,000 in aggregate (or \$903,750 warrants if the over-allotment option is exercised in full) for \$825,000 in aggregate (or \$903,750 warrants if the over-allotment option is exercised in full) for \$825,000 in aggregate (or \$903,750 in aggregate (or \$903,750 in aggregate (or \$903,750 warrants if the over-allotment option is exercised in full).
+Our sponsor, SDCL EDGE Sponsor LLC, and certain funds managed by subsidiaries of Sustainable Investors Fund, LP ("Capricorn"), and Seaside Holdings (Nominee) Limited ("Seaside" and, together with Capricorn, the "A Anchor Investors"), have agreed to purchase warrants each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment, at a price of \$1.00 per warrant, in a private placement to occur concurrently with the closing of this offering in the following amounts: (i) SDCL EDGE Sponsor LLC, 6,600,000 warrants (or 7,230,000 warrants if the over-allotment option is exercised in full) for \$6,600,000 in aggregate (or \$7,230,000 warrants (or 903,750 warrants if the over-allotment option is exercised in full) for \$825,000 in aggregate if the over-allotment option is exercised in full) for \$825,000 warrants (or 903,750 warrants if the over-allotment option is exercised in full) for \$825,000 warrants (or 903,750 warrants if the over-allotment option is exercised in full).

 The Anchor Investors have expressed to us an interest to purchase an aggregate of 15,864,997 units in this offering at the offering price of \$10.00 per unit and we have agreed to direct the underwriters to sell to the Anchor Investors such number of units.
 The A Anchor Investors have expressed to us an interest to purchase 2,000,000 units each, or an aggregate of 4,000,000 units, in this offering at the offering price of \$10.00 per unit, and such allocations will be determined by the underwriters.
-In addition to the A Anchor Investors, up to two qualified institutional buyers or accredited investors not affiliated with us, our sponsor, our directors or any member of our management (the "3.6% B Anchor Investors"), have expressed to us an interest in purchasing up to 1,575,000 units each in this offering at the offering price of \$10.00 per unit, and such allocations will be determined by the underwriters, up to three qualified institutional buyers or accredited investors not affiliated with us, our sponsor, our directors or any member of our management (the "4% B Anchor Investors"), have expressed to us an interest in purchasing up to 1,749,999 units each in this offering at the offering price of \$10.00 per unit, and such allocations will be determined by the underwriters, and up to two additional qualified institutional buyers or accredited investors not affiliated with us, our sponsor, our directors not affiliated with us, our sponsor, our directors, to any member of our management (the "Additional 4% B Anchor Investors" and, together with the 3.6% B Anchor Investors and the 4% B Anchor Investors, the "B Anchor Investors"), have expressed to us an interest in purchasing up to 1,732,500 units each in this offering price of \$10.00 per unit, and such allocations will be determined by the underwriters.
+In addition to the A Anchor Investors, up to two qualified institutional buyers or accredited investors not affiliated with us, our sponsor, our directors or any member of our management (the "3.6% B Anchor Investors"), have expressed to us an interest in purchasing up to 1,575,000 units each in this offering at the offering price of \$10.00 per unit, and such allocations will be determined by the underwriters, up to three qualified institutional buyers or accredited investors not affiliated with us, our sponsor, our directors or any member of our management (the "4% B Anchor Investors"), have expressed to us an interest in purchasing up to 1,749,999 units each in this offering at the offering price of \$10.00 per unit, and such allocations will be determined by the underwriters, and up to two additional qualified institutional buyers or accredited investors not affiliated with us, our sponsor, our directors, to any member of our management (the "Additional 4% B Anchor Investors" and, together with the 3.6% B Anchor Investors and the 4% B Anchor Investors, the "B Anchor Investors"), have expressed to us an interest in purchasing up to 1,732,500 units each in this offering at the offering price of \$10.00 per unit, and such allocations will be determined by the underwriters.
 For a discussion of certain additional arrangements with the Anchor Investors, please see "Summary-The Offering-Expression of Interest" beginning on page 21.
-Our sponsor and Anchor Investors currently own 5,031,250 C
+Our sponsor and Anchor Investors currently own 5,031,250 Class B ordinary shares, up to 656,2